Tiwi Beach Kenya

 Visit the Africa Pool.

-The Tiwi Africa Pool is miracle of nature, right here on a country that straddles the African part of the equator there is a pool shaped just like the African continent.
+The Tiwi Africa Pool is a miracle of nature; right here in a country that straddles the African part of the equator, there is a pool shaped just like the African continent.
 Carved by the sea and the wind out of the coral reef, the large pool sits next to the cliffs at Tiwi.
-Shaped like Africa it is close enough to leap into from the nearby cliffs and perfect for snorkeling, there can be chances to spot octopus, starfish as well as the usual suspects: surgeon fish, sergeant fish, gobies and many more.
+Shaped like Africa, it is close enough to leap into from the nearby cliffs and perfect for snorkeling; there can be chances to spot octopus and starfish as well as the usual suspects: surgeon fish, sergeant fish, gobies and many more.
 There is even a cave you can swim through from East Africa to Madagascar.
-The pool is a 10 minute walk along reef so only accessible at low tide, here you go in large group or with a local guide as there have been some robberies along the way.
+The pool is a 10 minute walk along reef so only accessible at low tide, here you go in a large group or with a local guide, as there have been some robberies along the way.

 Hike to the starfish.

 To the north of Maweni beach is a sandbar beloved by starfish.
-While the starfish can be found all over the coast they gather in large numbers in this particular spot to feast on sea urchins.
-There are two types of the larger fish and they come in all colours and sizes.
-If you go with a guide they will fill you in all the star fish facts like how they eat, how to tell male from female and lots of other starfish know how.
-The guides ask you to take them out of the water for photographs, it can be magical trip, trekking across the reef at low tide; finding a sandy cove filled with huge star fish memories to last a life time.
+While the starfish can be found all over the coast, they gather in large numbers in this particular spot to feast on sea urchins.
+There are two types of the larger fish and they come in all colors and sizes.
+If you go with a guide, they will fill you in on all the starfish facts, like how they eat, how to tell male from female, and lots of other starfish know-how.
+The guides ask you to take them out of the water for photographs; it can be a magical trip, trekking across the reef at low tide and finding a sandy cove filled with huge starfish—memories to last a lifetime.

 Visit Diani Beach.

 Diani beach is a 20 minute drive down the coast and has tons of bars and restaurants if you fancy lunch, dinner or a trip out.
-The Diani beach guide gives you the low down on Diani and suggests plenty of places to stay you fancy a change.
+The Diani beach guide gives you the lowdown on Diani and suggests plenty of places to stay if you fancy a change.
 For restaurants, the favorite place for meals is Sands at Nomads, a beachfront restaurant and boutique hotel that sells killer cocktails with a view across the whitest beach ever.
-The Salty Squid at Kenya ways has a similar beachside location with a more chilled out vibe.
-Both Nomads and Kenya ways have water sports facilities so you can kite surf, dive, windsurf of just hire a Kayyak and spend the day above the ocean waves.
+The Salty Squid at Kenyaways has a similar beachside location with a more chilled-out vibe.
+Both Nomads and Kenya ways have water sports facilities so you can kitesurf, dive, windsurf of just hire a kayak and spend the day above the ocean waves.

 Visit Shimba Hills National Reserve.

-Towards the interior of Kwale county, approximately half an hour from Tiwi is Shimba Hills National Reserve.
-Mountainous rainforest hides elephant families, buffalo, leopard, sable antelope, elephant shrew, bush tailed mongoose and other forest dwelling animals.
-The scenic Sheldrick Falls and the dense Mwaluganje Forest is located here.
-The place is incredibly beautiful, the dense coastal rainforest one of the largest coastal forest in Kenya.
+Towards the interior of Kwale county, approximately half an hour from Tiwi, is Shimba Hills National Reserve.
+Mountainous rainforest hides elephant families, buffalo, leopards, sable antelope, elephant shrews, bush-tailed mongoose and other forest-dwelling animals.
+The scenic Sheldrick Falls and the dense Mwaluganje Forest are located here.
+The place is incredibly beautiful, the dense coastal rainforest being one of the largest coastal forests in Kenya.
 It is definitely worth a visit when you are in Tiwi.

 Tiwi Beach Hotels and Cottages.

 Tiwi beach is still virgin territory when it comes to big hotels and cottages.
 There is one large resort, Amani Tiwi Beach Resort and that’s it in terms of hotels and resorts.
-What Tiwi excels is large villas and smaller simple cottages.
+What Tiwi excels at is large villas and smaller simple cottages.
 The coastal acres in Tiwi are owned by a small number of residents and land near the ocean is horrendously expensive and coveted.
-Most plots are large and include older fisherman style cottages, some faded resorts from Tiwi’s hey data which have fallen into disrepair and gorgeous modern villas built the local environment in mind.
-Rental properties line the coast, the interior of Tiwi is local village, small huts and shamba’s that are not available for rental.
+Most plots are large and include older fisherman-style cottages, some faded resorts from Tiwi’s heyday that have fallen into disrepair and gorgeous modern villas built with the local environment in mind.
+Rental properties line the coast; the interior of Tiwi is a local village with small huts and shambas that are not available for rental.

 Best time to visit Tiwi Beach.